Therapy in Outpatient

 The journal Psychiatric Clinics of North America reports that CBT can be highly beneficial in addiction treatment.
 CBT will often include talking through personal issues with individual sessions and learning new coping strategies and tools through life skills training and group therapy sessions.

 Alternative therapies are often used in conjunction with traditional therapies to provide different outlets and forms of expression rather than just talking.
-Alternative therapies can include the following expressive and experiential forms:

 - Tai chi

 - Role-playing and acting